 The division of property and debts in a marriage, marital like relationship, or domestic partnership can be simple and straightforward in some cases, and in other cases be difficult and complex.
 Regardless of your type of case, we are sure to protect your interests in property acquired during the relationship, prior to the relationship, and by gift or inheritance.
 The goal is to maintain your interests while achieving a fair and equitable distribution.

-Divorce Differences OR and WA
+Divorce Differences in OR and WA

 Oregon and Washington do not differ substantially with regard to divorce law.
 The major difference lies with property and debt distribution.
 Although, both states require a division of property and debts that is just and equitable based on the circumstances.